Taking you by the hand every step

 4. Ventilation System With Heat Recovery

 Traditional ventilation systems in kitchens and bathrooms can be energy-intensive and suck out all of your conditioned air, as can opening windows which also allow in noise and dirty outside air.
-In a Passive House, a smart ventilation system captures 90% of the energy from the air it exhausts while removing moisture and smells.
+In a Passive House, a smart ventilation system captures up to 90% of the energy from the air it exhausts while removing moisture and smells.
 It then mixes the captured energy through filtered fresh air before distributing it throughout your living spaces, providing constant ventilation and improving air quality.
 This energy-efficient system operates on minimal power, comparable to a 40-watt light bulb subject to your unit size.

 Heat Recovery Ventilation System Principles.
 Stale damp air gets sucked out from kitchen and bathrooms, heat his removed and added to fresh filtered air which is ducted to habitable spaces.